craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 ##### Mercenaries
 Hired soldiers willing to keep their employer's identity secret, the Mercenary groups within the Old are mysterious and fickle.
 While often reliable, when an opportunity presents itself, the Mercenaries have no issue betraying their otherwise well-earned trust for the benefit of their patrons.

 Mercenaries are typically grouped into squads (3-6) or teams (8-12).
-Solo Operators are inadvisable, but many find their profit margin rise when compared to so-called 'group-work'.
+Our groups are assigned names after the Tactical Alphabet (Eg. *Delta-3*).

 | Class (lvl)              | HP  | AC                          | ATK      | DMG                           |
 | ------------------------ | --- | --------------------------- | -------- | ----------------------------- |